IBM/db2-summit-lab/docs/db2-k8s.md

 ![Browser](wxd-images/table_of_contents.png)

-Click on the Db2 Development with Db2 in a Kubernetes Environment arrow to display the lab exercises for the workshop.
+Click on the Db2 in a Kubernetes Environment arrow to display the lab exercises for the workshop.